SandstoneHPC/angular-tree-control/README.md

 - `treecontrol` : the treeview element.
 - element content : the template to evaluate against each node (and the parent scope of the tree) for the node label.
 - `tree-model` : [Node|Array[Node]] the tree data on the `$scope`.
 This can be an array of nodes or a single node.
-- `selected-node` : [Node], used when `multiSelection=false`.
-Binding for the selected node in the tree.
-Updating this value updates the selection displayed in the tree.
-Selecting a node in the tree will update this value.
-- `selected-nodes` : [Array[Node]], used when `multiSelection=true`.
+- `selected-nodes` : [Array[Node]], **Always used after v1.0.0**.
 Binding for the selected nodes in the tree.
 Updating this value updates the selection displayed in the tree.
 Selecting a node in the tree will update this value.
 - `expanded-nodes` : [Array[Node]] binding for the expanded nodes in the tree.
 Updating this value updates the nodes that are expanded in the tree.
 - `on-selection` : `(node, selected)` callback called whenever selecting a node in the tree.
 The callback expression can use the selected node (`node`) and a boolean which indicates if the node was selected or deselected (`selected`).
 - `on-node-toggle` : `(node, expanded)` callback called whenever a node expands or collapses in the tree.
 The callback expression can use the toggled node (`node`) and a boolean which indicates expansion or collapse (`expanded`).